Homepage of David

 makes titanium hip joint replacements.
 To overcome the rejection problem,

 these devices are plasma sprayed with bone material (hydroxyapatite).
 The

 coating is then irradiated for sterilization.
 The high radiation dose

 caused the coating to yellow slightly.
-I used ESR
+I used ESR to characterize the

 - I am currently consulting for the Institute for Energy and Environmental Research